 Dark film comedy Sightseers, TV's 'Inside Claridges' and the V&A's new furniture gallery.

-Peter Hennessy, the expert on state secrecy, asks how close spy novels come to reality.
+Peter Hennessy, an expert on state secrecy, asks how close spy novels come to reality.

 Should people with 'lifestyle illnesses' be denied NHS treatment?
 With David Aaronovitch.

 The nationwide general knowledge quiz, chaired by Russell Davies.